 - enabled: Specifies whether dynamic class loading is enabled or not.
 Its default value is "false" and it's a mandatory attribute.
 If feature is disabled, the member will never load classes from other members or clients. - <class-cache-mode>: Controls the local caching behavior for the classes loaded from remote members (classes loaded from clients are always cached).
-Available values are: - ETERNAL: Cache the loaded classes locally.
+Available values are:

+- ETERNAL: Cache the loaded classes locally.
 This is the default value and suitable when you load long-living objects, such as domain objects stored in a map. - OFF: Do not cache the loaded classes locally.
-It is suitable for loading runnables, callables, entry processors, etc. - < provider-mode>: Controls which classes are served to other cluster members.
-Available values are: - LOCAL_AND_CACHED_CLASSES: Serve classes loaded from both local classpath and from other members.
+It is suitable for loading runnables, callables, entry processors, etc. - - LOCAL_AND_CACHED_CLASSES: Serve classes loaded from both local classpath and from other members.
 This is the default value. - LOCAL_CLASSES_ONLY: Serve classes from the local classpath only.
 Classes loaded from other members are used locally, but they are not served to other members. - OFF: Never serve classes to other members. - <blacklist-prefixes>: Comma separated class/package name prefixes that the member will never attempt to load from other members and that the client won't be allowed to upload.
 For example, if you set it to "com.foo", remote loading of all classes from the "com.foo" package is prevented, including the classes from all its sub-packages.
 If you set it to "com.foo.Class", then "Class" and all classes starting with "Class" in the "com.foo" package are blacklisted.
 There are built-in prefixes which are always blacklisted.
-These are as follows:

-'''

-javax.java.sun.com.hazelcast.

-'''

-<whitelist-prefixes>: Comma separated name prefixes of classes/packages only from which the classes are allowed to be loaded.
+These are as follows: - 。javax. - 。java. - 。 SUN. - . com.hazelcast. - <whitelist-prefixes>: Comma separated name prefixes of classes/packages only from which the classes are allowed to be loaded.
 It allows to quickly configure remote loading only for classes from selected packages.
 It can be used together with blacklisting.
 For example, you can whitelist the prefix "com.foo" and blacklist the prefix "com.foo.secret".
 If the list is empty, all classes are allowed.